National Museum of Natural History (Manila)

 The National Museum of Natural History (Pambansang Museo ng Likas na Kasaysayan) is the national natural history museum of the Philippines.
 It is located along Agrifina Circle in Rizal Park, Manila.

 History

 Agriculture and Commerce Building

 The building was constructed as the Agriculture and Commerce Building in 1940.
-It was designed in a neoclassical style by Filipino Architect Antonio Toledo in the late 1930s, having the same dimensions and floor plan as its twin building located at the northern side of the circle, the Finance Building.
+It was designed in the Neoclassical style by Filipino architect Antonio Manalac Toledo in the late 1930s, having the same dimensions and floor plan as its twin building located at the side of the circle, the Finance Building.
 Both buildings were destroyed in the Battle of Manila during World War II.
 Both buildings were reconstructed according to the original plans after the war.

 Department of Tourism

 At some point in time, the building was occupied by the Department of Tourism (DOT), hence the building became known as the Department of Tourism Building up until 2015.
 DOT moved its offices to the nearby city of Makati and is planning to return to Manila after the completion of its proposed headquarters located in Intramuros.